Frequently Asked Questions

 It is best practice to avoid laying flat on your back during massage sessions, except for only a few minutes of specific work, so as to keep circulation flowing from the major artery and vein that are located in the abdomen behind baby.

 It is my practice not to have a pregnant client lay on her belly during the massage, even with a belly recess cut-out, due to the unintentional strain this puts on the uterine ligaments.
+Additionally, these cut out cushions do not fit all bellies and may actually cause more discomfort due to increased lumbar lordosis.

 I really want my feet rubbed, but I’ve heard that it is dangerous to have a foot massage before I’m full-term because it could put me into labor.
 Is this true?